Biomatrix Theory versus General Systems Theory

 It represents a w/holistic worldview, which is an extension of the analytic thinking of the reductionist worldview.

-General systems theory is actually not a coherent, internally consistent theory, but rather a conglomerate of key concepts, models and theoretical constructs that are shared by most systems thinkers.
+General Systems Theory is actually not a coherent, internally consistent theory, but rather a conglomerate of key concepts, models and theoretical constructs that are shared by most systems thinkers.
 An additional problem is the lack of coherent terminology.
 Diverse thinkers from different scientific disciplines use their own terms, often for overlapping and not clearly defined concepts.

 By comparison, Biomatrix Systems Theory incorporates the key concepts derived from the most important systems thinkers (see list below), clearly defines them and integrates them into one coherent and internally consistent meta-systems theory.

 This integration is possible due to the unique conceptual contributions of Biomatrix Systems Theory (see list below.)
-They do not only add new insights, but also allow the synergistic integration of the concepts of other systems thinkers into a coherent and internally consistent theory of system organisation.
+They do not only add new insights, but also allow the synergistic integration of the concepts of other systems thinkers.
 Thus, to paraphrase Aristotle’s famous systems dictum that “the whole is greater than the sum of its parts”: Biomatrix Systems Theory is greater than the sum of the parts derived from the various other systems approaches.

 The following figure illustrates a fundamental difference in perspective between general systems and Biomatrix Theory: